Carly07/the_gin_shed/README.md

 Logged in users will have the ability to add, edit and delete recipes of their own, thus enabling them to share their favourite gin recipes with other users.
 Store owners will have additional functionality to edit and delete any recipes that are added to the site regardless of who originally added the recipe.

 #### Gin Blog
-Users can view a list of blog posts by click on the 'Blog Posts' menu in the navbar or the 'View Blog' button in the blog section on the home page.
+Users can view a list of blog posts by clicking on the 'Blog Posts' menu in the navbar or the 'View Blog' button in the blog section on the home page.
 Results are listed in rows, with the blog image in a column tot he left and details of the post in a larger columm to the right.
 Users can read the first 50 words of the post and if they wish to read more they can click on the 'Read More' button to view the full blog post.

 Once a user has navigated to an individual blog post, they will be presented with the full article and a coments section below.
 Here they can read any comments left by other users about the article as well as leave comments of their own.
-Users must be looged in in order to leave a comment and logged in users will also have the ability to delete any comments that they have previously left.
+Users must be logged in in order to leave a comment and logged in users will also have the ability to delete any comments that they have previously left.

 Additionally shop owners have the ability to add, edit and delete blog posts as well as delete any post comments regardless of who wrote them.
 This enables store owners to manage the blog and remove any inappropriate content from their site.